System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Progressive autonomy: New users start in "approve everything" mode.
 As the system proves reliable (high acceptance rate for that specific user and codebase), it earns more autonomy.
 The developer can always revoke trust: "from now on, show me every change before applying."

 War story: The infinite fix loop.
 Agent refactored auth → broke 3 tests → fixed test 1 → broke test 4 → fixed test 4 → broke test 1 again.
 47 iterations, $12 in tokens, zero progress.
 Fix: the "3 strikes" rule.
-Same error pattern 3 times → stop, checkpoint, present what you have, ask the user for guidance.
+Same error pattern 3 times → stop, checkpoint, present partial results, ask the developer for guidance.
 Reduced wasted token spend by 60%.

 The agent wants to run npm test.
 Where does that actually execute?